qdrant/landing_page/qdrant-landing/content/benchmarks/benchmark-faq.md

 Libraries like FAISS provide a great tool to do experiments with vector search.
 But they are far away from real usage in production environments.
 If you are using FAISS in production, in the best case, you never need to update it in real-time.
 In the worst case, you have to create your custom wrapper around it to support CRUD, high availability, horizontal scalability, concurrent access, and so on.

-Some vector search engines even use FAISS under the hood, but the search engine is much more than just an indexing algorithm.
+Some vector search engines even use FAISS under the hood, but a search engine is much more than just an indexing algorithm.

 We do, however, use the same benchmark datasets as the famous [ann-benchmarks project](https://github.com/erikbern/ann-benchmarks), so you can align your expectations for any practical reasons.